php-fig/fig-standards/proposed/http-message.md

      *
      * As an example, if a value in a key/value pair of the query string should
      * include an ampersand ("&") not intended as a delimiter between values,
-     * that value MUST be encoded (e.g., "%26") when passed to the instance.
+     * that value MUST be passed in encoded form (e.g., "%26") to the instance.
      *
      * @see https://tools.ietf.org/html/rfc3986#section-2
      * @see https://tools.ietf.org/html/rfc3986#section-3.4